Skip to main content

 We need urgent clarity on how support will reach low-income households after the ECO ends.
 We need quality standards and consumer protection built in from the start.
 We need to back the local advice providers and community groups already doing this work on the ground.

 CSE is ready to support the government in getting this right.
-The potential is there to create thousands of jobs, support the move away from gas and towards more renewable energy, and help millions of households.
+The potential is there to create tens of thousands of jobs, support the move away from gas and towards more renewable energy, and help millions of households.
 Now, we need action and delivery mechanisms that matches ambition.

 Share this: